 You use the A/P Payment Entry screen to enter and apply vendor payments.

-You can also use the A/P Payment Entry screen to print a single check for a vendors when you enter a payment, but if you want to enter and print checks for a large number of vendors, use the A/P Create Payment Batch screen.
+You can also use the A/P Payment Entry screen to print a single check for a vendor when you enter a payment, but if you want to enter and print checks for a large number of vendors, use the A/P Create Payment Batch screen.

 To add a vendor payment: